-Before you even opened this article, you may have had a very good idea where the hottest place in North America is.
-If you were thinking Death Valley, California, you were correct.
-After 100 years of tracking weather extremes, Death Valley always lands on top.
-Steady drought, snowy peaks, and rare rainstorms, make it a fascinating place, worth a closer look.
+Before you even opened this article, you may have had a very good idea of where the hottest place in North America is.
+If you were thinking Death Valley, California, you are correct.
+For over 100 years of experts tracking weather extremes, Death Valley always lands on top.
+Steady drought, snowy peaks, and rare rainstorms make it a fascinating place, worth a closer look.
 Despite its morbid name, though, a great diversity of life survives in Death Valley.

 Here are 10 things you may not have known about this land of extremes.
 But before you dive in, though, you might want to grab a tall glass of ice water!

 - Death Valley averages less than 2 inches of rainfall per year.

 2. Death Valley is a National Park.
 On February 11, 1933, Death Valley was made a National Monument by President Herbert Hoover.
 Then in 1994, the area was re-designated as a National Park.

 3. According to the National Park Service, Death Valley was given its name by a group of pioneers lost in the winter of 1849-1850, who were convinced the area would be their grave.
 They were rescued by two of their young men, William Lewis Manly and John Rogers, who had learned to be scouts.
 As the party climbed out of the valley over the Panamint Mountains, one of the men turned and looked back, saying, “goodbye, Death Valley.”